 We catch up with researchers featured in Spotlight on Young Researchers 5 years ago to see how their careers have developed.

-What have been your highlights in the last 5 years?
+What have your highlights been in the last five years?

 About Spotlight on Young Researchers